Justice Sandra Day O’Connor announces the launch of the Second Founding project, February 2015.

 Following the Civil War, President Lincoln and his generation secured the passage of a series of transformational Amendments — the Thirteenth, Fourteenth, and Fifteenth — that many scholars have rightly described as our Nation’s “Second Founding.”
 These Amendments gave our Nation what President Lincoln promised at Gettysburg — “a new birth of freedom.”

-Constitutional Accountability Center is working with the National Constitution Center to spearhead a five-year celebration of the 150th anniversary of this Second Founding, with Justice Sandra Day O’Connor serving as its honorary chair.
-The festivities — including exhibits, debates, online engagement, scholarly writings, and more — began in early 2015, with a tribute to the Thirteenth Amendment, and will culminate in 2020, with a salute to the Fifteenth Amendment.
-This celebration seeks to restore the Second Founding Amendments to their rightful place at the center of our Nation’s constitutional story.
+Constitutional Accountability Center worked with the National Constitution Center to spearhead a celebration of the 150th anniversary of this Second Founding, with Justice Sandra Day O’Connor serving as its honorary chair.
+The festivities — including exhibits, debates, online engagement, scholarly writings, and more — began in early 2015, with a tribute to the Thirteenth Amendment, culminating in 2020.
+This celebration sought to help restore the Second Founding Amendments to their rightful place at the center of our Nation’s constitutional story.

 Why the Second Founding Remains Relevant Today